angular/angular/src/material/stepper/stepper.md

 styling.

 ### Stepper variants
-There are two stepper components: `mat-horizontal-stepper` and `mat-vertical-stepper`.
-They can be used the same way.
-The only difference is the orientation of stepper.
+There are two stepper variants: `horizontal` and `vertical`.
+You can switch between the two using the `orientation` attribute.

 <!-- example(stepper-overview) -->

 <!-- example(stepper-vertical) -->

-`mat-horizontal-stepper` selector can be used to create a horizontal stepper, and `mat-vertical-stepper` can be used to create a vertical stepper. `mat-step` components need to be placed inside either one of the two stepper components.

 ### Labels
 If a step's label is only text, then the `label` attribute can be used.